Nationals pitcher Max Scherzer is Friday’s Box-Toppers Player of the Day and regains the lead in season player rankings.

 |5/2||Luis Severinio||nyy al||9.7|

 |6/4||Luis Severinio||nyy al||13.7|

 |7/27||Max Scherzer||dc nl||18.4|

-Scherzer earns 2.0 Box-Toppers points for being Player of the Day, giving him 18.4 for the season, rising from third to first in season player rankings.
+Scherzer earns 2.0 Box-Toppers points for being Player of the Day, giving him 18.4 for the season, rising from second to first in season player rankings.
 Scherzer regains the lead from Yankees pitcher Luis Severino (16.7 points), who falls to third place overall.
 This is the eighth time this season Scherzer has led all players in Box-Toppers points.
 He last led from June 5 to 30, when Severino the took the lead he just relinquished.

 Scherzer also now has 175.1 career Box-Toppers points, rising to ninth place among all players since 1995, when Box-Toppers player tracking began.
 With his points Friday, he passes Mariners pitcher Felix Hernandez (174.1) on the “all-time” list and moves into fifth place among all active players.
 Scherzer trails eighth-ranked player Alex Rodriguez (187.0).

 American League Player of the Day—Red Sox pitcher Chris Sale struck out 10 over six scoreless innings, allowing three hits and two walks, in the 4-3, 10-inning win over the Twins.
 Sale did not earn the win, picking up a no-decision, because the Twins tied the game and took the lead after he exited.